chaiyixiao/CryptogramTeamWork/GroupProject/Docs/DesignDocument.md

 ## 1 Design Considerations

-*The subsections below describe the issues that need to be addressed or resolved prior to or while completing the design, as well as issues that may influence the design process.*

 ### 1.1 Assumptions

-*Describe any assumption, background, or dependencies of the software, its use, the operational environment, or significant project issues.*

 - A **central server** will be available for 24 hours 7 days.
 - Android phones satisfying the minimum operating system requirement **(Android 4.4)** will be available to run the application.